AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 ### Scatter

+{{release-limited-testing-section}}

 ![Content Analytics thumbnails for scatter](/help/content-analytics/assets/aca-scatter-thumbnail.png)

 Thumbnails are displayed when you hover over a data point in a [scatter](/help/analysis-workspace/visualizations/scatterplot.md).

 ## Previews

+>[!AVAILABILITY]
+>
+>The functionality for bar and scatter visualizations described in this section is in the Limited Testing phase of release and might not be available yet in your environment.
+This note will be removed when the functionality is generally available.
+For information about the Customer Journey Analytics release process, see [Customer Journey Analytics feature releases](/help/release-notes/releases.md).
+>

 You can open a preview popup window.
 To do so:

 * Select ![InfoOutline](/help/assets/icons/InfoOutline.svg) in a [freeform table](#freeform-table).
 * Select a specific bar in a [bar](#bar-and-horizontal-bar) or [horizontal bar](#bar-and-horizontal-bar) visualization, or a data point in [scatter](#scatter) visualization.

 You see the following details.